 Study across the Disciplines

 The diversity of the academic programs at Ithaca College affords students a rich variety, including many cross-disciplinary study opportunities.
-Whether students are trying to decide on a major or looking to supplement their major with study in another field, they are strongly urged to inform themselves about the range of possibilities open to them.
+Whether students are trying to decide on a major or looking for possibilities to supplement their major with study in another field, they are strongly urged to inform themselves about the range of possibilities open to them.
 The sections on individual schools in this publication provide specific information about programs, but students may find this overview helpful as they begin to explore the entire College curriculum.

 Numerous majors relating to specific disciplines are offered by the various schools.
 The requirements are set out under each department's listings.

 Ithaca College encourages students to explore disciplines other than the one in which they are majoring.
 Students should consider taking their open elective courses in disciplines other than the one in which they are majoring.
 Each school has many courses open to nonmajors, subject only to the prerequisites mentioned in the course descriptions and availability of space in the course.
 A list of electives in each school of the College begins on p.
 27.